polymec/polymec-dev/README.md

 ### Software Requirements

-The polymec library requires the following software:
+The polymec libraries require the following software:

 * A C compiler that adheres to (or aspires to) the C11 standard.
   GCC 4.9+ and Clang 3.4+ work well.
-* A reasonable C++ compiler (for the C++ build/link test)
+* A reasonable C++ compiler, for the C++ build/link test
-* MPI (OpenMPI or MPICH), if you plan on doing parallel computation
+* MPI (OpenMPI or MPICH), for parallelism
-* A working set of LAPACK/BLAS libraries
+* A working set of LAPACK/BLAS libraries, for dense linear algebra
+* The Bourne Again SHell (bash), for bootstrapping
-* CMake 3.10+
+* CMake 3.10+, for configuring and generating build files
-* GNU Make
+* GNU Make or Ninja, for performing the actual build
-* A recent version of Perl (for HDF5's installation process)
+* A recent version of Perl, for HDF5's installation process

-* The Bourne Again SHell (bash)
+The following are helpful, but not required:

-* A recent version of Git (if you're doing code development)
+* A recent version of Git, for code development
+* Valgrind, for finding memory-related issues
+* A Python 3.x interpreter, for running some of the targets
+* Doxygen, for generating reference documentation)

 You can easily install these using your favorite package manager.

 ### Building

-To build polymec on a UNIX-like system, change to the `polymec-dev` directory and type the following commands:
+To build polymec on a UNIX-like system, change to your `polymec-dev` directory and type the following commands:

 ```